tofnoob/tofnoob.github.io/weapons/cocoritter.md

 In this team:
 1. Fiona is an off field buffer.
-2. Brevey is on field healer
+2. Brevey is an on field healer
 3. Cocoritter is discharge unit.

 ---